 Higher wheat and canola yield after two years of legume forages

 Wheat yield was up to 45% higher after two years of alfalfa and up to 60% higher after two years of red clover compared to barley-flax rotations.
 The yield advantage carried over into the second year with up to 55% higher canola yield after the red clover rotation and up to 64% higher canola yield after the alfalfa rotation.
-Phosphorus (P) uptake was also higher, indicating that phosphorus fertility must be balanced with fertilizer inputs.
+The higher yields are a reflection of the N-supplying power of legumes rather than an indication that flax is a poor rotational crop because no fertilizer N was applied in the two years following barley-flax.

 A field study was conducted in four Saskatchewan soil zones to assess the effect of two years of forage legume versus barley, flax and pea rotations on yield and P uptake of wheat and canola grown in the two subsequent years.
 Additionally, the effect of the complete four-year rotation on soil P dynamics and P balance was assessed.

 Four different crop sequences of alfalfa-alfalfa, red clover-red clover, barley-pea and barley-flax were grown in the first two years of crop rotation.
-These rotations were then followed by wheat in year three and canola in year four.
+These rotations were then followed by wheat in year three and canola in year four, when no fertilizer N or P was applied.

 Wheat yield higher on legume forage stubble in wetter soil zones